grauschnabel/ikigai-finder/README.md

 ## Description

-WP Ikigai Finder is an innovative WordPress plugin that uses artificial intelligence (OpenAI GPT) to help users discover their personal Ikigai.
+Ikigai Finder is an innovative WordPress plugin that uses artificial intelligence (OpenAI GPT) to help users discover their personal Ikigai.
 Ikigai is a Japanese concept that describes the "reason for being" or "joy of life" - the sweet spot where passion, mission, profession, and vocation intersect.

 ### Key Features